lauraursu/SaaS_comparison/README.md

 * make cards same size (card-body)
 * make form required
 * make the form validation on first 2 not like moms spaghetti
+* error message on form if not number
+* take me home when clicking on the logo
+* make the links on index work